bluesky/tiled/docs/source/how-to/scaling.md

 ```
 * Server startup is **slow** because all data is generated or read up front.
 * Data access is **fast** because all the data is ready in memory.
-* The machine running the server must have sufficient RAM for all the entries in the Catalog.
+* The machine running the server must have sufficient RAM for all the entries in the Tree.
-  This **is not** a scalable solution for large Catalogs with large data.
+  This **is not** a scalable solution for large Trees with large data.

 ## Load on first read